Ubuntu 24.04.2 LTS released

-Maintenance updates will be provided for 5 years for Ubuntu Desktop, Ubuntu Server, Ubuntu Cloud and Ubuntu Core.
+Maintenance updates will be provided for 5 years from the initial 24.04 LTS release for Ubuntu Desktop, Ubuntu Server, Ubuntu Cloud, and Ubuntu Core.
 All the remaining flavours will be supported for 3 years.
-Additional security support is available with ESM (Extended Security Maintenance).
+Additional security support is available with ESM (Expanded Security Maintenance).

 https://ubuntu.com/download

-We recommend that all users read the release notes, which document caveats and workarounds for known issues, and provide more in-depth information on the release itself.
+We recommend that all users read the 24.04.2 LTS release notes, which document caveats and workarounds for known issues, as well as more in-depth notes on the release itself.
 They are available at:

 If you have a question, or if you think you may have found a bug but aren’t sure, you can try asking in any of the following places: